agccie/ACI-EnhancedEndpointTracker/docs/install.rst

 * password: **cisco**

 The OVA is simply a Ubuntu 18.04 install.
 Users can use any mechanism they prefer to initialize the network.
-The example below uses network manager TUI which is preinstalled on the VM.
+The example below uses network manager TUI which is preinstalled on the host.

 * Enter **sudo nmtui**
 * Choose 'Edit a connection'